yoctoproject/poky/documentation/ref-manual/classes.rst

    software, like bootloaders, might need to bypass this check.

 -  ``buildpaths:`` Checks for paths to locations on the build host inside the output files.
-Currently, this test triggers too many false positives and thus is not normally enabled.
+Not only can these leak information about the build environment, they also hinder binary reproducibility.

 -  ``build-deps:`` Determines if a build-time dependency that is specified through :term:`DEPENDS`, explicit